-After the presentation of the micro-lesson, the student acts as the source of feedback and as evaluator.
-In the first place, he is a source of feedback on and evaluator of his own micro-lesson, and in the second place also of his fellow students' micro-lessons.
-With respect to feedback and evaluation, he ought to be able to do the following:
+After the presentation of the microlesson, the student acts as the source of feedback and as evaluator.
+In the first place, he/she is a source of feedback on and evaluator of his/her own microlesson, and in the second place also of his/her fellow students' microlessons.
+With respect to feedback and evaluation, he/she ought to be able to do the following:

-make well-founded judgments regarding his own and his fellow students' actions: positive or negative; assign a justified score for each evaluation criterion for his own and his fellow students' activities; make well-founded recommendations for improving his own and his fellow students' micro-lesson presentations.
+\make well-founded judgments regarding his/her own and fellow students' actions: positive or negative; \assign a justified score for each evaluation criterion for his/her own and fellow students' activities; \make well-founded recommendations for improving hs/her own and fellow students' microlesson presentations.